 Heather is Founder and CEO of Genivity, an innovative WealthTech SaaS platform at the nexus of health and wealth for long term financial planning and wealth management strategies.
 Heather leads the vision for Genivity and focuses on product design, business development, and fundraising.
 She brings a decade of sales, marketing and market development experience to Genivity from her time in the medical device industry working for Medtronic & Abbott Vascular.

 Are you looking for a retirement speaker for your next conference, consumer event or internal professional development program?
 Visit the Retirement Speakers Bureau to find leading retirement industry speakers, authors, trainers and professional development experts who can address your audience’s needs and budget.

-©2020, Heather Homes, Founder and CEO of Genivity.
+©2020, Heather Homes, Founder of CEO of Genivity.
 All rights reserved.
 Used with permission.